 - There are two such private hospitals’ ECs, namely Bangkok Hospital and Bumrungrad Hospital.

-- Big university hospitals, like Chiang Mai University, Prince of Hat Yai University Songkhla and Chulalongkorn University have been given a miss this time.
+- Big university hospitals, like Chiang Mai University, Prince of Hat Yai University Songkhla, and Chulalongkorn University have been given a miss this time.

-- IHRP has been included this time as well, however, currently there are no new applications being accepted there, as reported by some of our industry contacts.
+- IHRP has been included this time as well, however, currently, there are no new applications being accepted there, as reported by some of our industry contacts.

-- University and Govt. hospitals/sites, still continuing in the list of recognized ECs, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital and Faculty of Tropical Medicine, Mahidol University.
+- University and Govt. hospitals/sites, still continuing in the list of recognized ECs, include Siriraj hospital, Khon Khaen University, PMK (armed forces’ hospital), Ramathiodhi hospital, and Faculty of Tropical Medicine, Mahidol University.

-Impact of new list of recognized ECs
+Impact of a new list of recognized ECs

 Saving time…and cost!

 If a site is not affiliated with an EC that has been recognized by Thailand FDA, then mostly investigator needs to apply to two ECs for approval, Local EC and Central EC (recognized by FDA).
-In such cases, there may be a delay in project approval due to submission queue at the central EC office.
+In such cases, there may be a delay in project approval due to the submission queue at the central EC office.
 It means that an additional time period of 3-9 months may have to be factored in planning.

 Trial managers, do factor these sites in your project planning. 🙂